decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

     - apply an animation with a `weight` property of 0 and gradually increase the `weight`
     - create an animation clip that describes a movement from the posture you want to transition from to the default posture you want.

+## Models with multiple animations

+Each bone in an animation can only be affected by one animation at a time, unless these animations have a `weight` that adds up to a value of 1 or less.

+If one animation only affects a character's legs, and another only affects a character's head, then they can be played at the same time without any issue.
+But if they both affect the character's legs, then you must either only play one at a time, or play them with lower `weight` values.

+> Note: After a non-looping animation has finished playing, it will continue to be in a state of `playing = true`, even though the 3D model remains still.
+This can bring you problems if you then try to play other animations.
+Before playing an animation, make sure you've stopped all others, including non-looping animations that are finished.

 ## Animation speed